A 501(c)(3) Veteran Recovery Initiative

 A veteran-to-veteran recovery movement built on structure, evidence, and shared purpose.

 Veterans Bridge International is a 501(c)(3) nonprofit that delivers structured rehabilitation and mentorship to veterans affected by the war in Ukraine.
-Our programs are hosted at the Sunrise Rehabilitation Center in Bulgaria, where Ukrainian veterans and their families receive two-week intensive recovery alongside U.S. veteran mentors.
+Our programs are hosted at the Sunrise Rehabilitation Center in Bulgaria, where Ukrainian veterans and their families receive a two-week intensive recovery alongside U.S. veteran mentors.

 America’s veterans answered the same call — defending our homeland and our freedom.
 It is our duty to ensure they continue to find purpose and renewed mission long after their service ends.